 2. BUILD A PATH TO GET YOU THERE: Why a Good Script is a Necessity.

 Once you know where you’re going, it’s time to plan how you’ll get there.
 And in lead generation, that means developing your script.
 Everything in the script should be geared toward getting closer and closer to setting up your decision-maker meeting (or phone call, or whatever).
 In order to do that, you have to prove it will be worth his while.
 Which means you’ll need to uncover the pain that motivates him.
 Which means you’ll need to gain his trust.
-Which means you need to make everything in your script revolve around his needs.
+This means you need to make everything in your script revolve around his needs.

 3. FIGURE OUT WHO YOU’RE INVITING ON YOUR JOURNEY: Putting Your List Together.

-Now that you know where you want to end up (in a meeting with the decision maker) and the path of least resistance for getting them there, it’s time to start building your list.
+Now that you know where you want to end up (in a meeting with the decision-maker) and the path of least resistance for getting them there, it’s time to start building your list.
 Who goes on your lead generation list?
 The short answer is: anyone who might possibly need your product or service.
 This is not the point to get conservative with your efforts.

 Sure, you want to include all the people who are likely good prospects.
 However, if that’s all you go after, you’re likely to be leaving a lot on the table.
 Branch out from the usual suspects and see if you can uncover business leads from untapped market segments or even whole new industries.
-Read the local, regional and even national business pages and be on the lookout for ANY events or changes that could create a need that you can fill.
+Read the local, regional, and even national business pages and be on the lookout for ANY events or changes that could create a need that you can fill.
 As you can see, lead generation is a different animal from the rest of your sales.
 When selling, you are consistently narrowing your focus in order to find those qualified leads who are more likely to become customers.
-But in lead generation, you are doing the opposite: you are stating with your product or service, and looking in ever widening circles in order to find a larger and larger pool to qualify.
+But in lead generation, you are doing the opposite: you are stating with your product or service and looking in ever-widening circles in order to find a larger and larger pool to qualify.
 In lead generation, your process is a net.
 In sales, it becomes a filter.